 The Person Who Invites Pays The Bill

 Classically, in Italy, the person who does the inviting does the paying.
-Even so, it’s considered standard that the invitee or guest makes an effort to pay.
+Even though that isn’t strictly followed these days, it’s still considered standard that the invitee or guest makes an effort to pay.

 Il Coperto Is Not A Tip